BIO 304 · Week 03 · Interactive Workbook

 Directions

-1. Draw a right shoulder, arm, forearm, and hand in anterior view.
+1. Draw the shoulder, arm, forearm, and hand.

 Box B. Lower limb (right side, anterior view)